 As everyone’s circumstances are unique, it is not possible to say if any education or certification upgrading will be required.
 As experts in their field, Canada InfoNet employment specialists will be happy to assist you in exploring this, and all other employment related questions.
 Through the program you can connect to a Canadian professional in your field for mentorship who can also guide you regarding skill enhancement.

 You are encouraged to start applying for jobs 8 to 10 weeks before you come to Canada.
 Employers want people who can start working within a short period of time and have become more open to qualified candidates who have a valid PR before landing in Canada.
 To increase your chances for a potential interview, you should have a “Canadian style” resume.

 For employment resources in the Greater Toronto area, visit JVS Toronto’s Newcomer Programs at https://www.jvstoronto.org/find-a-job/newcomer-services/

 - Internationally educated professionals relocating to Canada in the next 2 to 12 months.

 - Approved Permanent Resident visa.

-- Worked in a specific profession or trade for a minimum of two years prior to arriving in Canada.
+- Worked in a specific profession or trade for a minimum of 2 years prior to arriving in Canada.

 - Able to communicate in English or French with minimum CLB of 7.

 To make the most of mentorship, we recommend that you have a basic level of understanding of the Canadian job market.
-Ideally you should have gone through an initial process of preparation like enrolled in a pre-arrival program or have done your own research and have a first level of resume and cover letter.
-You can sign up to start your employment preparation with an employment specialist.
+Ideally you should have gone through an initial process of preparation, enrolled in a pre-arrival program, performed some research, and completed a first draft of a resume and cover letter.
+Your Employment Specialist can assist you with finding a mentoring match.

-Canada InfoNet is a national pre-arrival program and will be able to connect eligible participants arriving in any province including Quebec to an experienced professional in your field for mentorship.
+Canada InfoNet is a national pre-arrival program connecting eligible participants arriving in any province (excluding Quebec) to an experienced professional in your field for mentorship.
 Having more time before arrival increases your chances of being connected to a mentor.
-Sign up